 When evaluating the best payment processors in Canada, there are a several things to keep in mind.
 If you are going to accept credit cards, you will need a merchant account in one way or another.
 When you have your own merchant account, it is customized for your business and considers things like your annual processing volume, average transaction size, and types of cards you accept.
 Shared merchant accounts generally called payment aggregators.

 Some payment processors offer a shared merchant account.
+These payment processors are also known as payment aggregators.
 In this scenario, you are sharing a merchant account with thousands of other businesses.
 After a transaction, the funds are deposited into the master merchant account rather than your own business bank account.

 Because there are so many merchants and transactions on this account, it is much more likely that a hold would be put on your account preventing you from accepting credit cards if there is unusual activity.
 For this reason, shared merchant accounts are typically for small businesses that have lower than $50,000 per year in credit card processing.
 Even though the transaction fees are higher, such as 2.9% and $0.20 per transaction, they generally have low monthly fees.